TeachmanLab/MT-Java/README.md

 --------
 You can generate a WAR file suitable for deployment in a web server with
 $ ./gradlew war
+Then you will find the war file in ./build/lib/piServer-0.1.0.war

 Testing
 --------